Your right to complain

 The decision of the Independent Adjudicator is final.

 If you want to progress to this stage, you must do so within four weeks of receiving the Citizens Advice review.

 The Financial Ombudsman Service provides a free, independent service for clients to solve disputes with not for profit debt advice providers.

-The Financial Ombudsman Service will only step in once the bureau has had the opportunity to investigate matters, so please contact the bureau first.
+The Financial Ombudsman Service will only step in once Uttlesford Citizens Advice has had the opportunity to investigate matters, so please contact us first.